Last Updated on January 13, 2022 by Grow with Bovees

 Are Rubber Tree Plants Toxic?

-Even though caoutchouc has myriad different uses, it can cause irritation in the eyes and mucous membranes upon contact.
+Even though caoutchouc has myriad different positive uses, in some people it acts as an irritant, as it can cause irritation in the eyes and mucous membranes upon contact.

-The best way to protect your pets, children, and yourself from ficus elastic poisoning is by avoiding direct contact with the rubber plant.
+The best way to protect your pets, children, and yourself from ficus elastic poisoning is by avoiding direct contact with the plant.

-If the latex sap gets into anyone’s eyes, flush the area with lots of water for roughly 10 minutes.
+If the latex sap gets into anyone’s eyes, flush the area with lots of water, preferably a weak salt water solution, for roughly 10 minutes.

 What Type of Light Does Ficus Elastica Need?